Ren Gill: 2013–2016: Isolation and Freckled Angels

 Ren finished his debut album, Freckled Angels, to try to raise money for treatment.
 The album contained 16 tracks, half of which were recorded for the Trick The Fox album.
 Eric Appapoulay permitted him to use them.
-The title track "Freckled Angels" was written about one of his best friends, Joe Hughes, who died by suicide in 2010.
-Ren dedicated it and the album to Joe and self-released the album on 28 December 2015, the five year anniversary of Joe's death.
+The title track "Freckled Angels" was written about one of his best friends, Hughes.
+Ren dedicated it and the album to Hughes and self-released the album on 28 December 2015, the five year anniversary of Hughes's death.

 He released his first official single, "Jessica", on 15 February 2016.
 Not long after, he went to the United States to undergo an experimental treatment for Lyme disease that included stem cell transplantation.